gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

-"What in the Makers' name is a 'regulator'?" the mayor grumbled, turning the black box over in her hands and sniffing it before handing it back to Gumption.
+"What in the Makers' name is a 'regulator'?" the mayor grumbled, turning the black box over in her paws and sniffing it before handing it back to Gumption.

 "I don't know,"